jarviscanada/jarvis_data_eng_ModhoopMitra/README.md

 ## Professional Experiences

-**Technical Consultant, Jarvis (2024-present)**: Utilized an Agile/Scrum framework while developing applications, leveraging Linux/bash, SQL, Git, Java, and Docker to deliver high-quality software solutions.
-Participated in regular sprint planning, daily stand-ups, and retrospective meetings to ensure iterative progress and effective collaboration.
-Developed Java-based applications, managed SQL databases, and optimized server performance using Linux/bash.
-Streamlined the deployment processes with Docker, enhancing system efficiency and reliability.
-Additionally, ensured version control and collaborative development using Git, facilitating CI/CD.
+**Technical Consultant, Jarvis (2024-present)**: Worked within an Agile/Scrum framework to develop and deliver high-quality software solutions, utilizing tools like Linux/bash, SQL, Git, Java, and Docker.
+Participated in sprint planning, daily stand-ups, and retrospectives to ensure iterative progress and effective collaboration.
+Developed Java-based applications, managed SQL databases, and optimized performance using Linux/bash.
+Streamlined deployment processes with Docker for enhanced system efficiency and reliability, while using Git for version control and supporting CI/CD workflows.
+Additionally, worked with big data technologies such as Apache Spark, Zeppelin, and Databricks, handling large datasets and ensuring scalable data processing solutions.

 **Jr. Software Engineer, Fluid Mobility Inc. (2023-2024)**: Contributed to backend development by implementing a secure authentication solution for internal clients using ASP.NET Core Identity.
 Developed and documented API endpoints for login, registration, and token refresh, and worked closely with frontend developers to test and debug integration points, which reduced development time by 20%.
 Created comprehensive documentation on EMM best practices, including guides for device management, user registration, and troubleshooting, which reduced internal support ticket volumes by 40%.